Turngaq/Turngaq/README.md

 - 👀 I’m interested in microbiology and games
 - 🌱 I’m currently learning ML and Unity
-- 📫 How to reach me: instagram- @turngaq
+- 📫 How to reach me: instagram- @stcaptain